Kvizas/sanstate-auth/README.md

-# SanState (GTA V: AltV server) authentication backend.
-Depricated 2021
+# SanState (GTA V: altV server) authentication backend.
+Deprecated 2021

 README created for publication of this repository in 2023, 2y after its deprecation.